 U=ϕHc nH (1)

 with H representing hydrogen ionization photon flux [cm-2 s-1] , and nH representing the hydrogen number density (Kewley et al. 2001).
-Follow-up work by Levesque et al. (2010) included a sensitivity study to document the effects of an aging starburst on the traditional emission line ratios assuming ne = 100 cm-3, log(U) = -2.2.
-The prescription of varying the cloud U and Z for a single age starburst has proven useful in fitting galaxy spectra with large He II / Hβ values observed in the local universe (Shirazi & Brinchmann 2012).
+Other work (Mas-Hesse & Kunth 1999, Charlot & Longhetti 2001, Levesque et al. 2010) has included a sensitivity study to document the effects of an aging starburst on the traditional emission line ratios assuming ne = 100 cm-3, log(U) = -2.2.
+The prescription of varying the cloud U and Z for a single age starburst has proven useful in fitting galaxy spectra with small He II / Hβ values observed in the local universe (Shirazi & Brinchmann 2012) but fails to fit to largest He II / Hβ ratios (Guseva et al. 2000).

 A relatively low U value consistent with H II regions in our own galaxy provides a reasonably accurate model of spectra in nearby galaxies; however, at higher redshifts the presence of larger [O III] / Hβ ratios creates the need to extend models to higher values of U (Richardson et al. 2013).
 Incorporating higher ionization parameters (log(U) > 0.0) in plasma simulations has been successful in explaining infrared [Ne V], [Ne III] and [O IV] emission (Abel et al. 2008) along with [N IV] emission in the UV (Raiter et al. 2010).